-In all cases where the DSC applicant named in a certificate generates its own keys that DSC applicant is required to prove possession of the private key, which corresponds to the public key in the certificate request.
-This will be performed by the DSC applicant using its private key to sign a value and providing that value to the issuing CA. The CA then validates the signature using the DSC applicant public key.
+In all cases where the DSC applicant named in a certificate generates its private keys, the DSC applicant is required to prove possession of the private key, which corresponds to the public key in the certificate request.
+This will be performed by the DSC applicant using its private key to sign a value and provide that value to the issuing CA. The CA then validates the signature using the DSC applicant's public key